 - But inflation may soon be on its way down again.

 - The annual rate of CPI has averaged almost exactly 2%, in line with the bank’s target.

-- Of note, as an open economy with a fairly volatile currency, GBP is prone to short-term spikes in inflation.
+- Of note, as an open economy with a reasonably volatile currency, GBP is prone to short-term spikes in inflation.

-- The effect of the GBP plunge last year will, it is considered by reports, soon fade.
+- The effect of the GBP plunge last year will, as reports suggest, soon fade.

 - Import prices will therefore not continue to rise sharply.

 - There has been a close correlation between movements in sterling and the “core” rate of inflation (a measure which excludes the most volatile components).
 If that correlation continues, then within a few months, reports suggest, the headline rate of inflation should near 2%, assuming sterling holds steady.

 - But the pound suffers whenever there is bad news about Brexit, and there is a fair chance that the months ahead will contain plenty of that.